Cathal Pendred: Ultimate Fighting Championship

 Pendred faced Team Penn teammate Mike King at middleweight on 19 July 2014 at UFC Fight Night 46.
-He was victorious via second round submission.
+He was victorious via second-round submission.
 The win earned him 'Fight of the Night' honours along with Mike King.
 However, King would also later go on to fail the drug test which resulted in his half of the bonus going to Pendred.

 Pendred dropped to the welterweight division where he fought Gasan Umalatov on 4 October 2014 at UFC Fight Night: Nelson vs. Story.
-He defeated Umalatov by split decision.
+He defeated Umalatov by a split decision.

 Pendred next faced Sean Spencer on 18 January 2015 at UFC Fight Night 59.
 Pendred won the fight by a controversial unanimous decision.

 Both Joe Rogan and Mike Goldberg had felt Spencer had dominated the fight and declared on air how baffling the decision was; later UFC president Dana White echoed this sentiment on air.
 Likewise, all 15 major MMA media outlets scored the fight in favour of Spencer.

 Pendred faced Augusto Montaño on 13 June 2015 at UFC 188.
 He won the fight by unanimous decision.
 Montaño tested positive for testosterone metabolites in the post-fight drug test.

-Pendred faced John Howard as a short notice replacement on 11 July 2015 at UFC 189.
+Pendred faced John Howard as a short-notice replacement on 11 July 2015 at UFC 189.
 He lost the fight via split decision.

 Pendred next faced Tom Breese on 24 October 2015 at UFC Fight Night 76.
 Pendred lost the fight by TKO in the first round.

 Pendred announced his retirement from MMA on 25 November 2015.

 Acting career

 On 23 May 2017, it was announced that Pendred had been cast in a lead role in the Amazon produced TV series Lore, which is based on the popular podcast of the same name.
 Pendred plays Michael Cleary, a real-life character from Irish folklore in the horror anthology series.
 Michael is married to the younger Bridget (played by Holland Roden).
 When Bridget starts making more money than he does, and starts questioning his decisions, Michael is convinced that his loving wife has been replaced by a changeling.
 Lore premiered on 13 October 2017.

 Personal life

-Pendred was educated in Belvedere College, Dublin and won a Leinster Senior Cup medal in 2005 alongside future Irish internationals Cian Healy and Ian Keatley.
+Pendred was educated in Belvedere College, Dublin and won a Leinster Senior Schools Cup medal in 2005 alongside future Irish internationals Cian Healy and Ian Keatley.

 Pendred attended Dublin City University where he studied forensics, he graduated with a BSc degree in Analytical Science in 2012.

 In April 2014 Cathal was pictured carrying a baby dolphin into the ocean.
 The dolphin had become beached and was unable to return to deep enough water on its own.
 A picture was taken with the dolphin in Cathal's arms as he carried it into the sea, this picture went viral soon after the incident.
-Subsequently the story was reported across the globe.
+Subsequently, the story was reported across the globe.

-In March 2022, Pendred graduated with a with a master’s degree in climate change from Dublin City University.
+In March 2022, Pendred graduated with a master's degree in climate change from Dublin City University.

+In June 2024, Pendred married Virgin Media Ireland presenter Síomha Ní Ruairc.